mvolkmann/blog/src/lua.md

 Lua does not support string interpolation.
 The closest Lua feature to this is the `string.format` function.
-It takes a format string as its first argument.
+This takes a format string as its first argument.
-This can contain literal text to be output and formatting directives that begin with a percent sign.
+This can contain literal text and formatting directives that begin with a percent sign.

 The supported formatting directives are:

 - `%o` for octal numbers
+- `%d` for decimal numbers
 - `%x` for hexadecimal numbers
-- `%d` for decimal numbers
 - `%f` for floating point numbers
 - `%s` for strings

-The `%f` directive can specify the number of decimal places to output.
-For example, to output two decimal places use `%.2f`.

 For example: